 "Sponsors typically pay $25 to $40 per month, which covers a child’s educational fees, school uniforms, tutoring, health care, and, in faith-based sponsorship organizations, spiritual mentorship.
-Many development economists today favor interventions like child sponsorship that remove practical constraints to education while building a child’s self-esteem, aspirations and goals.
+Many development economists today favor interventions like Compassion International child sponsorship that remove practical constraints to education while building a child’s self-esteem, aspirations and goals.
 In this way, sponsorship relieves both external and internal poverty constraints."

 A child's odds are better with Compassion